 What Do the Colors You Wear Say About You?
-We Break it Down
+We Break It Down

 Red

 Talk about a statement!
-The color red is a symbol of energy, strength, power and passion.
+The color red is a symbol of energy, strength, power, and passion.
 It automatically grabs someone’s attention and creates a visual impact.
 Making a work presentation or looking to stand out in a crowd?
-Wearing red can give you that competitive edge and help you feel bold, authoritative and a complete badass.
+Wearing red can give you that competitive edge and help you feel bold, authoritative, and like a complete badass.

 Pink

-Pink is a feminine, romantic and affectionate color.
-It is a toned down version of the physical passion of red, and represents compassion, nurturing and unconditional love.
-It is also a soothing color.
-We saw the wave of Millennial Pink take over so many marketing initiatives in 2017, and it’s probably because pink is a generally accepted and liked color, and creates a feeling of ease and love.
-If you’re a pro-pink wearer, we think this color is great for first days, first meetings or first encounters with people—it will be a friendly and inviting color.
+Pink is a feminine, romantic, and affectionate color.
+It is a toned-down version of the physical passion of red, and represents compassion, nurturing, and unconditional love.
+It is also soothing.
+We saw the wave of Millennial Pink take over so many marketing initiatives in 2017, and it’s probably because pink is a generally accepted and liked color and creates a feeling of ease and love.
+If you’re pro-pink, we think this color is great for first days, first meetings, or first encounters with people—it is a friendly and inviting color.

 MORE: Fashion Advice and Insights for Every Single Zodiac Sign